Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 ### Feature Importance for feature contribution towards prediction:

 Performed Feature Importance  which features contributed most toward our target.
-It uses split of decisions tress, where the information gain was maximum with min loss.
+It used split of decisions tress, where the information gain was maximum with min loss.

-As a result, model iwas most driven by merchant category, transaction amount and spending patterns, and whether the card is present during the transaction — likely important indicators of fraud or transaction legitimacy.
+As a result, model was mosttly driven by merchant category, transaction amount, transaction hour, Card Present or Not AND Daily transaction Count — likely important indicators of fraud or transaction legitimacy.

 ---

 **Merchants, Compromised Acccounts and Peak Hours to Watch out:**

-Uber, Lyft, Ebay.com, Walmart, discount, Gap and Sears consistently appeared in list where Fraud transaction volume were high.
+- As result Uber, Lyft, Ebay.com, Walmart, discount, Gap and Sears consistently appeared in list where Fraud transaction volume were high.
 This evidented from the temporal analysis where hours like 12:00 AM, 01:00 AM and 03:00 AM were targeted mostly and these specific merchants showed fraudulent activity indicating low monitoring hours or bot testing.
-Some Account Numbers appeared consistently among these hours for similar merchants, Requires deliberate monitoring and strong verification.
+- Some Account Numbers appeared consistently among these hours for similar merchants, Requires deliberate monitoring and strong verification.

 ### FUTURE WORK:

 - Working on creating AI agent Interface which help risk team and customers to understand if transaction is fraudulent by inputing Case details like Transaction_id, Transaction_Amount, Merchant_name, Transaction_Hour, Merchant_Location, Channel.
-- AI would use SHAP Explainations and sends those inputs to your API Endpoint and will respond based on model behaviour, ensuring sensitivty, data privacy and compliance.
+- AI would use SHAP Explainations and sends those inputs to API Endpoint and will respond based on model behaviour, ensuring sensitivty, data privacy and compliance.

 **1.Monitoring & Observability:**

 Performance: accuracy/precision/recall/PR-AUC

-Data: schema/volume drift, feature drift, label drift (once labels arrive).
+Data: schema/volume drift and label drift (once labels arrive).

-Ops: latency, throughput, error rate, timeouts, dependency health.

 **2. Logging & Audit:**